Category: Mouse’s Book Reviews

 The writing style is getting a rating of 5 out of 5 stars.

-The spicy rating would be a 3 or a 4 according to romance.io stem rating guide.
+The spicy rating would be a 1 according to romance.io stem rating guide.

 Links